Orbital station-keeping: Low Earth orbit

-For a spacecraft in a very low orbit, the atmospheric drag is sufficiently strong to cause a re-entry before the intended end of mission if orbit raising maneuvers are not executed from time to time.
+For spacecraft in a very low orbit, the atmospheric drag is sufficiently strong to cause a re-entry before the intended end of mission if orbit raising maneuvers are not executed from time to time.

-An example of this is the International Space Station (ISS), which has an operational altitude above Earth's surface of between 330 and 410 km.
+An example of this is the International Space Station (ISS), which has an operational altitude above Earth's surface of between 400 and 430 km (250-270 mi).
 Due to atmospheric drag the space station is constantly losing orbital energy.
-In order to compensate for this loss, which would eventually lead to a re-entry of the station, it has from time to time been re-boosted to a higher orbit.
+In order to compensate for this loss, which would eventually lead to a re-entry of the station, it has to be reboosted to a higher orbit from time to time.
 The chosen orbital altitude is a trade-off between the average thrust needed to counter-act the air drag and the impulse needed to send payloads and people to the station.

 GOCE which orbited at 255 km (later reduced to 235 km) used ion thrusters to provide up to 20 mN of thrust to compensate for the drag on its frontal area of about 1 m2.